TweakStyle/documentation/0-INTRODUCTION.md

   - File, request and mapping information
   - Rework settings and add more configurability
   - Add more commands
+- Various Fixes and Additions from [Users feedback](https://feedback.userreport.com/4c0a2f4d-0129-4a8c-88f3-cbbf6052f814/)

-The timeline and priorities may vary depending on our experiments results, on users feedback and on our available time and resources.
+The timeline and priorities may vary depending on the result of our experiments, on users feedback and on our available time and resources.

 ### Trial & Licensing model